-- The Brick Exchange Pty Ltd on the establishment of a ‘first of its kind’ online platform for investors to buy and sell units (Bricks) in residential investment property trusts.
-The BRICKX platform was launched for wholesale clients in 2015 and retail clients in 2016.
-This deal won a Highly Commended award in the Finance category at the 2016 Financial Times Innovative Lawyers Law Awards.
+- The Brick Exchange Pty Ltd on the establishment of the BRICKX platform This deal won a Highly Commended award in the Finance category at the 2016 Financial Times Innovative Lawyers Law Awards.

 - A leading Australian financial sector business in relation to the development of clearing and settlement solutions using DLT.

 - Viva Energy in relation to the establishment of the Viva Energy REIT.